joaomiguelcurto/joaomiguelcurto/README_EN.md

 ### 🙋‍♂️ About me

-I am a software developer from Portugal 🇵🇹, passionate about technology and focused on advancing in **Back-end** technologies and **Desktop Application Development**.
-My main area of focus and passion is the **C++** language, but I am always exploring new technologies and programming paradigms.
+I am a **Programming Student** from Portugal 🇵🇹, passionate about technology.
+As I deepen my knowledge and experience, I am focused on advancing in **Back-End** technologies and **Desktop Application Development**.

+My main area of focus and passion is the **C++** language, which I explore to create projects that challenge me in terms of architecture and performance.
+Additionally, I have foundational knowledge in **Javascript** and **PHP**, and I am always exploring new technologies and programming paradigms.

-I am actively seeking an opportunity to apply and develop my skills, contributing to challenging software development projects.
+I am actively seeking an opportunity to apply and develop my skills by contributing to challenging software development projects.

 In my free time, I enjoy watching movies 🎬, listening to music 🎧, taking nature walks 🌳, spending time with close friends ☕, and **exploring simple reverse engineering scenarios for sheer appreciation of the field** ⚙️.